 Choose healthy stems and remove a 7cm-long section from each with a sharp knife.
 Choose non-flowering shoots or pinch off the flower buds.

-Fill a terracotta pot with seed and cuttings compost.
+Fill a small plastic pot with seed and cuttings compost or multi-purpose compost with extra horticultural grit added.
 Insert the cuttings around the edge of the pot.
-Water and place in a warm propagator.
-Move each cutting into its own pot when fully rooted.
+Water well and allow to drain.